Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Conclusion

 The analysis demonstrates the importance of firm size and industry.
 While small firms are sometimes more ``locally efficient,” the resource advantages of larger organizations may facilitate deeper or more comprehensive integration of technologies.
 Industries also differ substantially.
 In resource- and asset-intensive sectors such as Mining or Construction, strong positive interactions emerge between targeted digital solutions and improved operational processes, whereas compliance-heavy fields like Education and Health exhibit more negative or complex relationships.

-Gender composition in ICT roles has meaningful consequences for digital adoption outcomes.
-Although our results do not prove a causal mechanism, the recurring positive coefficients on interactions involving a share of female ICT staff and advanced technologies suggest that even partial gender diversity in technical teams can amplify the returns to adopting new tools.
+Gender composition in ICT roles has meaningful associations with digital adoption outcomes.
+Although our results do not prove a causal mechanism, the recurring positive coefficients on interactions involving a share of female ICT staff and advanced technologies suggest that even partial gender diversity in technical teams is associated with higher returns to adopting new tools.
 This pattern is also seen in broader research suggesting that heterogeneity in skill sets and perspectives can catalyze creative problem-solving.